itosha35/Programming/README.md

 # Programming
-this is for My homeworr and practice needs
+this is for My homework and practice needs in programming stuff

 Languages presented:
 1. C#
 2.